R3zdrake/R3zdrake/README.md

 ### Hi there 👋

+This is my personal repo where i dump all my notes related to Cybersecurity,Tech HOWTO Guide, Study and Exam related.

 <!--
 **R3zdrake/R3zdrake** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.